MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise-deploy.md

 ---
-title: Deploying your cache node
+title: MCC for Enterprise and Education (early preview)
 manager: aaroncz
-description: How to deploy Microsoft Connected Cache (MCC) for Enterprise and Education cache node ms.prod: windows-client
+description: How to deploy a Microsoft Connected Cache (MCC) for Enterprise and Education cache node ms.prod: windows-client
 author: amymzhou
 ms.author: amyzhou